sashite/pseudo_legal_move_tablebase-chess.rb/README.md

 ## Examples

-Let's list the conditions for a sente King to move from square `0` to square `1`:
+Let's list the conditions for a white King to move from square `0` to square `1`:

 ```ruby
 PseudoLegalMoveTablebase::Chess::DB.dig("C:-K", 0, 1) # => [{1=>:enemy}, {1=>nil}]